[Skip to content]

 12.1.1.
 System requirements

-The Plug-in works with NetBeans releases 4.0 - 6.5 or the corresponding Sun ONE Studio or Java Studio Creator versions.
+The plug-in works with NetBeans releases 5.0 or later.
 See Section 1.1, “System requirements” for the basic requirements to run Jalopy.

 12.1.2.
 Setup